wtsi-hgi/python-hgijson/README.md

 ```

 #### Sets
-JSON supports less "primitive types" than Python implying that there cannot be an unambiguous, one-to-one mapping
+JSON supports less "primitive types" than Python, implying that there cannot be an unambiguous, one-to-one mapping
 between all Python and JSON "primitive types".
-Python's built-in JSON library "handles" this by raising a `TypeError` if
+One such type without an equivalent in JSON is `set`.
+Python's built-in
-you attempt to use it to deserialize a `set`.
+JSON library "handles" the serialiation of sets by raising a `TypeError`.

 `SetJSONEncoder` and `SetJSONDecoder` are supplied in this library to support the serialization of `set`s.
 They work by
 encoding sets as JSON lists then decoding these lists back into sets.
 As the mapping between JSON and objects is well